perturbing/hydra-tutorial/hydra-tutorial.md

 	```
 	cardano-cli query utxo --testnet-magic 2 --address $(cat ./test-head/Alice/AliceCardano.addr)
 	```
-	We use can use the following script to split these funds with the wallet of Bob.
+	We can use the following script to split these funds with the wallet of Bob.
 	```
 	#!/usr/bin/env bash